-Introduction: In the vast ocean of information, where knowledge is both abundant and scattered, cataloguing and indexing serve as the compass and map for navigating the sea of data.
+Introduction: In the vast ocean of information, where knowledge is abundant and scattered, cataloguing and indexing serve as the compass and map for navigating the sea of data.
 As society’s repository of information has transitioned from physical libraries to the digital realm, the organization and retrieval of information have become increasingly intricate.
-Cataloguing and indexing stand as pillars of this digital infrastructure, offering structured systems that not only categorize information but also unlock its accessibility and relevance.
+Cataloguing and indexing stand as pillars of this digital infrastructure, offering structured systems that categorize information and unlock its accessibility and relevance.
 From the Dewey Decimal System to the intricacies of metadata in the digital age, the principles of cataloguing and indexing have evolved to meet the demands of a rapidly changing information landscape.

 Aspect | Cataloguing | Indexing |